 While the motherboard was removed, I checked the CPU fan and found the bearing has failed.
 I replaced this with a spare fan the same size and soldered the original fan connector to the new fan.

 The new CPU fan is spinning OK, but the software was showing as a fan fault.
 This is due to a difference in the pulse output on the fan compared to the original Synology fan.
-The fan has a part number of EC4010M12ER which is a Locked Rotor Sensor output on the third wire compared to a standard pulse output which normal PC fans use.
+The fan has a part number EC4010M12ER which is a Locked Rotor Sensor output on the third wire compared to a standard pulse output that normal PC fans use.

 Searching for the part number on the fan resulted in new fans being available online but they are all from overseas suppliers.

-A post on the Synology support forum gave an alternative part number of 1604KL-04W-B59-B00 which are compatible with the Synology and so I ordered 2 of the fans from Digi-Key.
+A post on the Synology support forum gave an alternative part number of 1604KL-04W-B59-B00 which are compatible with Synology and so I ordered 2 of the fans from Digi-Key.

 The fans cost £6.12 each but there is also a £12.00 shipping charge with Digi-Key which brought the total up to £30 with taxes.
 I ordered two fans so I would have a spare for future use.